Promotional products are items used to promote a brand, raise awareness, support a team or share a message.

-One of the first recorded uses of promotional merchandise was in 1789 when commemorative buttons helped George Washington win the presidential election.
+Promotional merchandise has been popular for more than two centuries.
+One of the first recorded uses of promotional swag was in 1789 when commemorative buttons helped George Washington win the presidential election.

 Today, promotional products are a $24 billion industry with an excellent reputation for effective marketing.
-Custom-printed items, such as face masks, are currently helping businesses make a comeback from the economic effects of COVID-19.
+Custom-printed items, such as apparel and water bottles, give companies the exposure they need to be successful in a competitive market.

-Before I tell you how these amazing items can increase your bottom line, let’s start from the beginning.
+Before I tell you how these promotional tools can increase your bottom line, let’s start from the beginning.

 What are promotional products?

-Promotional products are items used to promote services, products, organizations and awareness.
+Promotional products can be used to promote services, products, organizations and campaigns.
 Customized items are imprinted or decorated to draw the attention of a targeted audience.

 The list of items used as promotional products is constantly growing.
 Businesses and organizations put their logos or unique designs on everything from umbrellas to magnetic clips.
 Often specific products are chosen to align with a company’s own products, services or culture.

-Some of the most common promotional products today are can coolers and Koozies®, pens, lanyards, drinkware, tote bags, and lip balm.
+Some of the most common promotional products today are can coolers and Koozies®, pens, T-shirts, lanyards, drinkware, tote bags, and lip balm.
 Tech items, such as chargers and earbuds, continue to gain in popularity.
-The COVID-19 pandemic pushed face masks and hand sanitizer to the top of the list!

 Why choose promotional items for your business?

 Affordability.
 One of the reasons promotional products are so successful is their low cost.
 Bulk-buying puts less burden on marketing budgets than other forms of advertising.
-Many businesses order large quantities of giveaways to use all year for trade shows, corporate events and employee gifts.
+Many businesses order large quantities of giveaways to use all year for giveaways, corporate events and employee gifts.

-Spending tip: Businesses with less than 5 years of experience spend up to 20 percent of their revenue on promotional marketing.
+Spending tip: Businesses with less than five years of experience spend up to 20 percent of their revenue on promotional marketing.
 More experienced businesses spend less.

 Persuasion.
 Promotional products are the most effective tools for prompting consumer action such as making a purchase.
-Research shows that 83 percent of people who receive promo items are more likely to do business with that brand.
+Research shows that three out of four people would likely switch brands if they received a promotional item from a company they had not previously done business.
+The study also showed that 83 percent of people who receive promo items are more likely to do business with that brand.
 No other form of advertising including online, print, mobile and broadcast is as successful at persuading people of all generations.